munificent/craftinginterpreters/book/inheritance.md

 ^code superclass-ast (1 before, 1 after)

-You might be surprised that we store the superclass name as an Expr, not a Token.
+You might be surprised that we store the superclass name as an Expr.Variable, not a Token.
 The grammar restricts the superclass clause to a single identifier, but at runtime, that identifier is evaluated as a variable access.
-Wrapping the name in an Expr early on in the parser gives us an object that the resolver can hang the resolution information off of.
+Wrapping the name in an Expr.Variable early on in the parser gives us an object that the resolver can hang the resolution information off of.

 The new parser code follows the grammar directly: